honours specialisation

 All applicants must meet the standard eligibility for the Bachelor of Music (Degree with Honours) in addition to the requirements below:

-• For University of Melbourne Bachelor of Music graduates with a result of at least H2A (75%) in the Bachelor of Music subject Performance 6/Practical Music 6.
+• For the University of Melbourne Bachelor of Music students with a result of at least H2A (75%) in the Bachelor of Music subject Performance 6 or Practical Music 6, an audition is not required.

 See standard eligibility requirements for degree